Beefy Cheesy Green Chile Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This casserole would be approved for most any low-carb eating plan, including Keto and the South Beach Diet.
-South Beach would recommend lean ground beef and low-fat cheese and sour cream, while other low-carb and Keto diets might prefer higher fat.
+This Green Chile Bake with ground beef and cheese would be approved for any low-carb eating plan, including Keto and also for the original South Beach Diet.
+South Beach would recommend lean ground beef and low-fat cheese and sour cream, while other low-carb and Keto diets will prefer higher fat.

 Find More Recipes Like This One: